 His comprehensive website is a major destination for information on copyright and the Internet both from the Canadian and the international perspective.

-6. The Music Publishers of America (MPA) provides a Copyright Resource Center which includes its ”easy guide” for publisher/copyright information “to locate a piece of music, or to obtain the necessary permission to perform or arrange it.”
+5. The Music Publishers of America (MPA) provides a Copyright Resource Center which includes its “step-by-step guide” for publisher/copyright information “to locate a piece of music, or to obtain the necessary permission to perform or arrange it.”
 This involves searching three separate association databases and then filling out a form.
 Available forms include that handy one used to “inquire about fees and legal authorization to photocopy out-of-print music.”